YukkuriC/HexOverpowered/README.md

     -   configurable max value & regeneration
     -   attribute driven, can be adjusted by modifiers, commands, etc.
     -   won't be naturally regenerating before player is enlightened
-    -   fake players don't regenerate media by default; can bei turned on
+    -   fake players don't regenerate media by default; can be turned on
 -   `☆` (1.20 exclusive) amethyst budding crystal growth accelerator circle

 ---